preconv(1) General Commands Manual preconv(1)

 utf-16le-with-signature

-indicate the end-of-line convention used in the file) are disregarded
+the end-of-line convention used in the file) is ignored during

 iconv support